-Folsom woman pens Scottish-based trilogyBy: Laura Newell, Features Editor
+Folsom woman pens Scottish-based trilogyBy: Laura Newell, Of the Telegraph

 For readers looking for a new trilogy to read next to a warm fire, one Folsom writer may have the answer.

 Amanda Scott, of Folsom, wrote the first book in her upcoming “Lairds of the Loch” trilogy, featuring young noblemen connected to Scottish Lairds in the Loch Lomond area.
 The first book is titled “The Laird’s Choice.”

 “Anyone who likes Scotland, history, romance and a good story will enjoy this book,” Scott said.

 “The Laird’s Choice” is the tale of a young woman with unusual gifts who rather abruptly meets an escaped prisoner of her father’s worst enemy, hiding in her family’s woods, Scott said.